Modern Short-Stack Play (Part 4)

 Even if he was able to exploit you, so what?
 Of that $600,000 I’ve made, I’d guesstimate that $550,000 has come from fish and the rest from regulars.
 MTTs are the softest form of poker left (and always will be).
 Your job is mostly to take money from the poor players, not to push some 0.02BB edge against a good regular.

-(Note: This article is all about short stack play, but if deep stack play is more your style you should really consider the Upswing Lab.
-Doug Polk and Ryan Fee have worked their asses off on this poker training course and it really is the easiest way to take your deep stack poker game to the next level.
+(Note: Take your poker game to the next level in the Upswing Lab.
+Doug Polk and Ryan Fee have worked their asses off on this poker training course.
 Click HERE or below to check it out!)

 As stated above, you subject yourself to a lot more variance when you make thin calls to avoid being exploitable.
 Unless you have an unlimited bankroll, it’s just not worth it.

 If your estimate of his shoving range is wrong, the speculative calls become massively losing ones (as shown above), and I wouldn’t take that risk just to not get exploited.
 Obviously you still need to defend quite a bit, and I don’t advocate making absurd folds for no reason.
 But I think that in most scenarios, you can safely dismiss something like a 0.1BB edge if you’re playing in a soft tournament.

 Facing a Non-All-In Open Raise From the Small Blind